 Chocolate Vanilla Viennese Finger Biscuits sandwiched together with a light, white chocolate ganache.
-These light, melt in your mouth biscuits are perfect for an Afternoon Tea treat.
+These light, melt in your mouth biscuits are perfect for an Afternoon Tea or morning coffee treat.

 The first time I made Chocolate Dipped Viennese Fingers was an experience, shall we say.
 It was relatively early on in my blog and in my wisdom I decided to set the dipped Viennese biscuits on a cooling rack!